jalopezsuarez/LinuxServer/SERVER.md

 #### MySQL References
 ```
-Create a user to access externally, so you dont need to use root for security:
+Create user to access externally:
-CREATE USER 'MYUSER'@'%.%.%.%' IDENTIFIED BY 'MYPASSWORD';
+CREATE USER 'server'@'%.%.%.%' IDENTIFIED BY 'MYPASSWORD';
-GRANT ALL PRIVILEGES ON *.* TO 'MYUSER'@'%.%.%.%' IDENTIFIED BY 'MYPASSWORD';
+GRANT ALL PRIVILEGES ON *.* TO 'server'@'%.%.%.%' IDENTIFIED BY 'MYPASSWORD';
 FLUSH PRIVILEGES;

+Change user root password (1):
+ALTER USER 'root'@'localhost' IDENTIFIED BY 'MYPASSWORD';
+FLUSH PRIVILEGES;

-Change user root administrator password:
+Change user root password (2):
 UPDATE user SET Password=PASSWORD('MYPASSWORD') WHERE User='root';
 FLUSH PRIVILEGES;

+Change user root password (3):
+SET PASSWORD FOR 'root'@'localhost' = PASSWORD('MYPASSWORD');
+FLUSH PRIVILEGES;

-Add permissions to root administrator user to access from outside:
+Permissions to root to access from outside:
+GRANT ALL PRIVILEGES ON *.* TO 'root'@'localhost' IDENTIFIED BY 'MYPASSWORD';
+GRANT ALL PRIVILEGES ON *.* TO 'root'@'127.0.0.1' IDENTIFIED BY 'MYPASSWORD';
 GRANT ALL PRIVILEGES ON *.* TO 'root'@'192.168.0.%' IDENTIFIED BY 'MYPASSWORD';
-GRANT ALL PRIVILEGES ON *.* TO 'root'@'127.0.0.1' IDENTIFIED BY 'MYPASSWORD';
-GRANT ALL PRIVILEGES ON *.* TO 'root'@'localhost' IDENTIFIED BY 'MYPASSWORD';
+GRANT ALL PRIVILEGES ON *.* TO 'root'@'%.%.%.%' IDENTIFIED BY 'MYPASSWORD';

-SELECT CURRENT_USER();

-SET PASSWORD FOR 'root'@'localhost' = PASSWORD('my_password');
-CREATE USER 'root'@'192.168.%.%' IDENTIFIED BY 'my_password';
-GRANT ALL PRIVILEGES ON *.* TO 'root'@'192.168.%.%' IDENTIFIED BY 'my_password';

-CREATE USER 'general'@'localhost' IDENTIFIED BY 'my_password';
-CREATE USER 'general'@'192.168.%.%' IDENTIFIED BY 'my_password';
+CREATE USER 'MYUSER'@'192.168.%.%' IDENTIFIED BY 'MYPASSWORD';
-GRANT ALL PRIVILEGES ON *.* TO 'general'@'192.168.%.%' IDENTIFIED BY 'my_password';
+GRANT ALL PRIVILEGES ON *.* TO 'MYUSER'@'192.168.%.%' IDENTIFIED BY 'MYPASSWORD';

-GRANT SELECT ON *.* TO 'general'@'localhost' IDENTIFIED BY 'my_password';
-GRANT SELECT ON *.* TO 'general'@'192.168.%.%' IDENTIFIED BY 'my_password';
+GRANT SELECT ON *.* TO 'MYUSER'@'192.168.%.%' IDENTIFIED BY 'MYPASSWORD';
 ```

 ### Apache